Geoff Walden

 Before the outbreak of World War II, Hitler often greeted crowds of visitors to Haus Wachenfeld and the Berghof from the end of his driveway, either standing in the drive or on the retaining wall next to the road.
 These public "march past" reviews often lasted for hours, and in June 1937 Hitler complained to Martin Bormann about the lack of shade on the hot summer days.
 Bormann immediately procured a mature linden tree from Munich and had it planted near the end of the driveway.

-I have been unable to find a photo of Hitler actually standing beneath "Bormann's Tree," but the photo on the left above shows him greeting the crowds at the end of the Berghof driveway - this location would later be shaded by the linden tree.
-The photo on the right shows the linden tree at the end of the main Berghof driveway (triangular-shaped tree without leaves). (left - Heinrich Hoffmann, "Hitler in seinen Bergen," Munich, 1938)
+The photo on the left above shows Hitler greeting the crowds at the end of the Berghof driveway - this location would later be shaded by the linden tree.
+The photo on the right shows the linden tree at the end of the main Berghof driveway (triangular-shaped tree without leaves). (left - Heinrich Hoffmann, "Hitler in seinen Bergen," Munich, 1938; right - period postcard)

-Further views of Bormann's Tree, also showing the details of the east wing of the Berghof. (left - period postcard in author's collection; right - courtesy Helly Angel)
+Further views of Bormann's Tree, also showing the details of the east wing of the Berghof. (left - period postcard in author's collection; right - "Ich kämpfe," Munich, 1943)

 On the left, a GI guards the Berghof ruins in the summer of 1945 - the Bormann Tree is beginning to recover.
-When my father visited the site in early 1946 (right), the Bormann Tree was beginning to look like a healthy tree again.
-(G.A. and G.R.
+When my father visited the site in early 1946 (right), the Bormann Tree was beginning to look like a healthy tree again. (left - US National Archives; right - G.A. and G.R.
 Walden collection)

 These views show the Bormann Tree fully leafed out again.
 On the right, dignitaries visit the Berghof ruin later in 1946.
 The Bormann Tree has a sign tacked onto it which reads EINTRITT FÜR ZIVIL VERBOTEN (Entry for Civilians Forbidden ... meaning German civilians). (left - period postcard in author's collection; right - US National Archives, RG 111-SC)

-The Bormann Tree survived the 1952 destruction of the Berghof ruins - it can still be seen shading the end of the driveway in this aerial photograph taken ca. 1960, after the destruction and burial of the Berghof ruins (the rebuilt Hotel Zum Türken is at the upper left).
-At some point the tree was cut down, but its remains can still be seen as shoots growing up from the stump near the end of the driveway - in the recent photo on the right, the linden tree shoots are just leafing out in the left-center of the photo. (left - postcard in author's collection) ("Bormann Tree" story and details thanks to Guy Dartois and Ralf Hornberger)
+The Bormann Tree survived the 1952 destruction of the Berghof ruins - it can still be seen shading the end of the driveway in the photos above, taken 1955-1960, after the destruction and burial of the Berghof ruins (the rebuilt Hotel zum Türken is at the upper left of the aerial view).
+The tree survived until at least 1964 but was cut down at some point; however, its remains can still be seen as shoots growing up from the original location near the end of the driveway - in the recent photo below, the linden tree shoots are just leafing out in the left-center of the photo. (left - postcard in author's collection; right - UPI, 20 April 1955) ("Bormann Tree" story and details thanks to Guy Dartois and Ralf Hornberger)

 Note: Clean-up efforts along the mountain roadways occasionally result in cutting down these shoots, but so far they have always grown back.